PernilleBrams/rhetorical-strategy-detection/README.md

   <em>Figure 5.
 A. Depiction of annotators’ sequence through annotations, starting with skimming the debates and ending with updating and saving the made annotations for the given DebateUnit.
 B. Showing the view of DebateUnits as it looked on the Streamlit page.</em>
 </p>

-The annotations that this project relied on were made via a Streamlit App, which code can be found in this sister-repo: https://github.com/PernilleBrams/task-1-rhetorical-strategies-repo
 ---

 ## 📁 Folder Structure